elman23/elman23.github.io/index.md

 My name is E.

-I have a background in pure Mathematics, for few years I first did researcher (I have a PhD) and I worked as a teacher.
+I have a background in pure Mathematics.

+I have some experience with pure research (I have a PhD); for some years I also worked as a teacher.

-I currently work as Software Developer and DevOps Engineer in a small company.
+I currently work as Software Developer in a small company.

+Since the team is not that big, I have some experience with different aspects of software development, delivery, testing, system management.

 My role gives me the opportunity to get some hands-on experience into different fields:

 - backend development (Java, Spring Boot);
-- full-stack development with Spring Boot and Vaadin;
-- database management and queries;
+- database management;
 - deployment, containerization, CI/CD, DevOps practices;
 - Linux system management;
 - data analysis;